 Upload the video to your YouTube channel and publish it in Premiere format

-Here, you can read about the Premier format and how to create it on YouTube.
+Here, you can read about the Premiere format and how to create it on YouTube.

 - Choose the time of publication based on the period of maximum channel viewer activity.